 pastured chickens as getting a lot of their nutrition from wild food,

-to find bugs than they get from eating those bugs, thus the lower feed
+chickens can’t digest much grass, so what you’re really counting is how many bugs your birds found.
+It seems to take broilers more energy to find bugs than they get from eating those bugs, thus the lower feed conversion rate on pasture.